rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

-So far, it looks like async and threads give us the same basic outcomes, just with different syntax: using `await` instead of calling `join` on the join handle, and awaiting the `sleep` calls.
+So far, it looks like async and threads give us the same basic outcomes, just with different syntax: using `await` instead of calling `join` on the join владение, and awaiting the `sleep` calls.

 The bigger difference is that we didn’t need to spawn another operating system thread to do this.
 In fact, we don’t even need to spawn a task here.
 Because